NBA Betting Odds: Moneyline, Spreads and Live Lines for Every Game

 DraftKings Sportsbook has lots to offer for NBA betting.
 With lots of NBA betting markets available, fast payout options and ongoing promos, the sportsbook is keen to be seen as an NBA bettor's favorite.
 DraftKings offers lots of live betting NBA markets with real-time odds updates, so you bet on point spreads, futures and props all while the game is in-play, and even take the opportunity to cashout early.

-New Customers: Bet $5+ and get $300 in Bonus Bets if it wins!
+New DraftKings Customers: Bet $5+ Get $100 in Bonus Bets Instantly!
 How to Bet on the NBA - Betting Types

 The NBA is one of the most popular sports to bet on because there are games almost every night for months, which creates a constant flow of opportunities across moneylines, spreads, totals, and player props.
 The league is also star-driven and stat-rich, so bettors feel like they can track trends quickly, react to injuries and rotations, and find edges in matchup data.